 Based on the feedback of various SLU revelers and tourists, it is recommended you stay in the Rodney Bay or Gros Islet area.
 The island may be small, but traffic is expected to be difficult (and lengthy) to navigate.
 Apart from Airbnb, some recommended hotels include:

 - Mystique Saint Lucia

 - The Harbor Club

-The cost of travel to Saint Lucia Carnival has increased, and the costume prices are commensurate with the change of times.
-Based on the bands I have evaluated, I have seen the prices of female costumes range from $700 – $1400.
-Many sections were already sold out as they rolled over 2020 masqueraders into this year.
-But trust me, there are PLENTY options available.
+The cost of travel to Saint Lucia Carnival has increased, and the costume prices are commensurate with the changing times.
+Based on the bands I have, last year’s prices for female costumes range from $700 to $1400.
 Click the names of the bands to head to their websites.

 Culture and Tourism

 Experiencing the island and its culture is an absolute must.
 There is so much more to this island than Saint Lucia Carnival!
 I will be in SLU for more than a week and have a few experiences on my list.
 Here is a list of things to do while on the island: